ocaml-toml/To.ml/README.md

 ## Limitations

-As Ocaml only handle ascii by default (regardless any external library), no support for UTF-8 is provided.
+Due to OCaml limits (regardless any external library):
+* No support for UTF-8
+* No support for date (parsed as string, even if typed as date)